platformsh/platformsh-docs/sites/friday/src/manage-resources/_index.md

 title= Using the CLI
 +++

-To define how may instances of an app or worker you want to deploy, you can use the {{% vendor/name %}} CLI's interactive prompts, or run commands manually.
+To define how many instances of an app or worker you want to deploy, you can use the {{% vendor/name %}} CLI's interactive prompts, or run commands manually.